talshorer/git-dissect/README.md

   "root@20.0.7.2": "/tmp/dissect-example"
 }
 ```
 To set the configuration file, use `git dissect config`.
+Note: In order for `fabric` to work properly, the user must be able to log in
+to the hosts via SSH using a public key.

 ### `git-dissect` commands:

 Command | Description